LucoDevro/cfoldseeker/docs/guide/install.rst

 .. code-block:: bash

-	conda activate cagecleaner
+	conda activate cfoldseeker

 Docker
 -------

-CAGEcleaner is also available as a Docker image from DockerHub.
-This is one of the recommended ways to run CAGEcleaner on Windows (the other one being running it using Windows' WSL feature).
+cfoldseeker is also available as a Docker image from DockerHub.
+This is one of the recommended ways to run cfoldseeker on Windows (the other one being running it using Windows' WSL feature).

 .. code-block:: bash

-	docker pull lucodevro/cagecleaner
+	docker pull lucodevro/cfoldseeker

-There is no entrypoint set up so running CAGEcleaner requires prepending your CAGEcleaner command with the appropriate Docker commands.
+There is no entrypoint set up so running cfoldseeker requires prepending your cfoldseeker command with the appropriate Docker commands.

 .. code-block:: bash

-	docker run lucodevro/cagecleaner -v <your-cblaster-session>:session.json -v <your-output-folder>:output cagecleaner -s session.json -o output
+	docker run lucodevro/cfoldseeker -v <some-input-file-or-folder>:<path-you-want-it-inside-the-container> cfoldseeker [-<flags>] [arguments]

 GitHub
 -------